sunfishcode/rfcs/text/0000-io-safety.md

 [`socket2`], [`nix`], and [`mio`] which have APIs involving [`AsRawFd`] and [`RawFd`], though the changes can be made gradually across the ecosystem rather than all at once.

-And, the plain-data approach would keep the scope of `unsafe` limited to just memory safety and undefined behavior.
-Rust has drawn a careful line here and resisted using `unsafe` for describing arbitrary hazards.
-However, raw handles are like raw pointers into a separate address space; they can dangle or be computed in bogus ways.
-I/O safety is similar to memory safety, both in terms of addressing spooky-action-at-a-distance, and in terms of ownership being the main concept for robust abstractions, so it's natural to use similar safety concepts.

 ## New types for `RawFd`/`RawHandle`/`RawSocket`